gdotgordon/site_word_freq/README.md

 a looping and counting technique that determines when we're done processing.
 This technique is demonstrated in Donovan and Kernighan's "The Go Programming Language" book.

-In examining the heap profile, we note that the code that parses the lines scanned from the various HTTP pages is a hotspot that consequently has been optimized some.
-In terms of CPU, unsurprisingly, the synchronization mechanisms use significant time, as does the regular expression parser that extracts words from text (space separators are not sufficient to parse words).